 Seeking advice from an independent consultancy (that isn’t affiliated with an SI or any major software vendor) is a good way to explore the products available to you without bias or hard sell tactics.

-4. Failing to consider your entire software portfolio
+4. Failing to consider your entire ERP portfolio

 Many companies will become guilty of this in oncoming storm of S/4HANA migrations.

 If - for example - you are upgrading ECC to S/4HAHA due to the 2025 support deadline, you might be tempted to quickly shift processes from your ECC system to S/4, leaving everything else as it was.

 Treating it as a simple software upgrade leaves lots of potential for business transformation on the table.

 S/4 is more than just an upgrade and it may do things you currently rely on other products or customisation for.

 And, this same principal applies to any software decision making - not just moving to S/4.

 Always consider your entire product portfolio in any decision making.
 If you don’t you could miss opportunities to simplify processes, save money, or gain competitive advantage.

 Make sure your Spec and Select includes a current integrated application architecture review and a full business process master list.